CurlyWurly-1/Jetson-Orin-Developer-kit-setup/README.md

 - To improve SSH access memory
   - sudo nvpmodel -m 0
   - sudo jetson_clocks
-- To shutdown
+- To shutdown immediately
   - sudo shutdown -h now
-- To restart
+- To shutdown and restart
   - sudo shutdown -r now
 - To get stats on memory use
   - free -m